haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 4. Before we can use the DEM, we need to fill its sinks
 	- Open the *Fill sinks (Wang & Liu)* tool (Remember where we search for all our tools?)
+		- You can ignore the warning message that SAGA version....is not officially supported
 	- Choose the clipped DEM as the DEM, leave the rest as default
 	- Run the tool, you can remove the flow directions and watershed basins outputs, save the Filled DEM
 		- The output of this will be the DEM we will be using from now on!